Gingerbread Latte Recipe

 • Add 2 tablespoons of gingerbread syrup* and the hot coffee to a mug.
 Stir together.

-• In a milk frother, froth and heat the milk (if your frother does not warm the milk, warm the milk first on the stovetop).
+• In a milk frother, froth and heat the milk (if your frother does not warm the milk, warm the milk first on the stove top).
 Pour the frothed milk into the mug.
-Sprinkle with some cinnamon and top with whipped cream if desired.
-Enjoy!

 Notes